 - (1) Refunds from the vendor.
-The vendor shall refund the unexpended portion of the LIHEAP benefit to DHS's LIHEAP Vendor Unit under the following circumstances: - (i) The client changes vendors. - (ii) The client leaves the area served by the vendor. - (iii) The client deceases. - (iv) LIHEAP benefits are remaining in the customer's account as of June 30th of the year immediately following the state fiscal year in which payment was authorized.

-If a security deposit that had been paid with LIHEAP funds is to be returned, the vendor shall refund the security deposit to DHS's LIHEAP Vendor Unit.

-- (2) Reissuances to or on behalf of the client.
-DHS will reissue a vendor refund, as applicable, for the current or previous program year if all of the following conditions are met: - (i) The whereabouts of the household are known. - (ii) The household continues to reside in the commonwealth. - (iii) The household continues to have a home-heating responsibility.
+If the LIHEAP client changes vendors, leaves the area served by the vendor, or dies, the vendor shall refund the unexpended portion of the LIHEAP benefit to DPW's Comptroller's Office.
+Any unexpended LIHEAP benefits remaining in the customer's account as of June 30th of the year immediately following the State fiscal year in which payment was authorized shall be refunded to DPW's Comptroller's Office.
+If a security deposit that had been paid with LIHEAP funds is to be returned, the vendor shall refund the security deposit to DPW's Comptroller's Office. - (2) Reissuances to or on behalf of the client.
+DPW will reissue a vendor refund, as applicable, for the current or previous program year if the following conditions are met: - (i) The whereabouts of the household are known. - (ii) The household continues to reside in the Commonwealth. - (iii) The household continues to have a home-heating responsibility.